bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 This tutorial provides an end-to-end guide to using BentoML with AWS SageMaker -- a machine learning model training platform.
 It demonstrates the workflow of integrating BentoML with SageMaker, including: setting up a SageMaker notebook instance, model training, creating an S3 bucket, uploading the BentoService bundle into S3, and deploying the BentoML packaged model to SageMaker as an API endpoint using the BentoML CLI tool.

-For demonstration, this tutorial uses the IMDB movie review sentiment dataset with BERT and Tensorflow 2.0.(please note: the following model is a modification of the original version: https://github.com/kpe/bert-for-tf2/blob/master/examples/gpu_movie_reviews.ipynb)
+For demonstration, this tutorial uses the IMDB movie review sentiment dataset with BERT and Tensorflow 2.0.(please note: the following model is a modification of the `original version <https://github.com/kpe/bert-for-tf2/blob/master/examples/gpu_movie_reviews.ipynb>`_)

 Prerequisites
 -------------